 If you choose to do fulfillment yourself, you will be responsible for a list of inventory tasks from taking stock, examining, labeling and managing inventory:

-After you have carefully checked the inventory and there are no problems, it’s time to put all the goods on the warehouse’s shelves.
+After you have carefully checked the inventory and there are no problems, it’s time to put all the goods on the Warehouse Storage Rack Equipment or to the provided polymer shelving.
 It’s essential to store the inventory properly as it can affect all the operations of the order fulfillment.

 The order processing phase begins when the party responsible for fulfillment receives the order placed by a customer.

 Usually, the checkout on your store integrates with the warehouse management system.
 So when someone places an order on your website, that order will be automatically sent to the warehouse and get prepared for shipping.